dhruvmewada15/k8s_assignment5/README.md

 ```
   Refer to file network-policy.yml

-  Once policy is created, use describe command to check if the network conditions are implemented.
+    1. Once policy is created, use describe command to check if the network conditions are implemented.
+    2. kubectl exec -it <client-pod> -- /bin/bash
+    3. telnet <postgres-pod-ip>:5432
+    4. telnet <redis-pod-ip>:6379
 ```

 7. Install metrics-server and observe the resource consumption of the workload under training namespace.